romxz/romxz.github.io/README.md

 •	Imports the relevant JS modules and CSS styling used in the webpage.

-•	Runs a script to make a looping request to the server.
+•	Runs a script with looping request of the sersor data from the server.

-•	Makes a call to src/mesh_import_woman2.
+•	Makes a call to src/mesh_import_woman2 which loads the 3D model using the three.js javascript library.

 ####public/src/mesh_import_woman2.js

-•	On startup, a woman’s 3D mesh is loaded, and the initial render, draw conditions (camera/light), and GUI control panel are enabled in the init() function.
+•	Using the three.js library, on startup, a woman’s 3D mesh is loaded from a .dae file, and the initial render, draw conditions (camera/light), and graphical user interface control panel are enabled in the init() function.

-•	The render() function is looped that constantly collects serial data through making requests to the server, which is used to alter the orientation of the shapes on the webpage.
+•	The render() function is constantly looped, which constantly collects serial data by making requests to the server (the incoming data is used to alter the orientation of the human model), and then renders the changes to the 3D model on the screen.

-##Requirements
+##Testing Environment and Hardware

-	- Sensor
+	- Tested on Windows 10 and 8.1
-	- Computer
+	- (Motion) Sensor (or some other input to the Arduino)
-	- Arduino Software
+	- Arduino Hardware/Software (eg Arduino Uno and the Arduino Software IDE)
-	- Node.js (and npm)
+	- node.js (and npm)
-	- Web Browser
+	- Tested on Chrome web browser

 ##Additional Learning Resources